Skip to contents

 Figure 4: IGO membership: five states in Asia, 1865-2014

-The final plot counts shared full memberships between Spain and four selected states.
+The final plot counts full joint memberships in dyad-year data for Spain and four selected states.

 selected_countries <- c("France", "Morocco", "China", "USA")